Pepe (footballer, born October 1983)

-Marcos Paulo Aguiar de Jesus (born 4 October 1983), better known as Pepe is a Brazilian footballer.
+Marcos Paulo Aguiar de Jesus (born 4 October 1983), better known as Pepe, is a Brazilian former footballer.

 Biography

 Born in São Simão, São Paulo state, Pepe started his professional career with Mogi Mirim, then left for teams in São Paulo state, except Brasil de Farroupilha and Cidade Azul.
 He joined Linense in March 2005, a Campeonato Paulista Segunda Divisão club (São Paulo state 4th level).
 In August 2005 he left for Cidade Azul, which is from Campeonato Catarinense Série B1 (Santa Catarina 3rd level).

 In January 2006 he was signed by Primavera of Campeonato Paulista Série A3., in April he left for Guaçuano of Campeonato Paulista Segunda Divisão.

 In August 2006 he left for South African team Wits University.
 He scored 8 league goals that season.
 In 2007–08 season, he scored 5 times.

 In January 2009 he left for Cypriot team Alki Larnaca.
 After the club relegated he left for Enosis Neon Paralimni. but he was released in August.